 This blog is based upon our experience representing clients that are charged with multiple criminal offenses.
 Multiple criminal offenses may be brought even when there is a single intent involved.
 When confronted with multiple criminal charges, our objective becomes one of untangling the mess, isolating what really occurred and attempting to get charges reduced or dropped.

 In certain situations, a person may obtain multiple criminal charges arising out a single incident, single intent or criminal episode.
 An evening of alcohol consumption with friends, or the escalation of a domestic altercation, sometimes ends poorly.
-In other cases, multiple criminal charges may be the result of an over-zealous prosecutor or police agency seeking to hit an offender with every offense in the penal code.
+In other cases, multiple criminal charges may be the result of an over-zealous prosecutor or police agency seeking to hit an offender with every offense in the Michigan Penal Code.
 In our experience, multiple criminal charges arising out of a single incident is usually "over-kill" on the part of the prosecutor or cops and seldom results in multiple convictions when approached with a sound legal strategy.

 Example #1: Our firm represented a spouse charged with domestic violence, preventing use of telecommunications equipment, disorderly conduct and resisting/obstructing the police.
 Our client tried to leave the residence because of a heated argument with his wife.
 His wife blocked the doorway and he pushed her aside to leave the residence.
 The police report said that our client attempted to grab the phone from his wife when she first tried to call the police during the argument.
-He then left the residence but returned shortly thereafter while the police present.
+He then left the residence but returned shortly thereafter while the police were present.
 The report stated that our client was loud and uncooperative when he tried to give his side of the story to the police.
 Our client did not have any prior record and was hardly someone we would qualify as a trouble maker or violent person.

 The above scenario (Example #1) is not uncommon.
 Improperly handled, the defendant may have wound up being convicted of several offenses (domestic violence, tampering with telecommunications equipment, disorderly conduct and resisting/obstructing police).
 That was not the case.
 Our job was to separate the wheat from the chaff.
-In other words, we were able to negotiate dismissal of several offenses which did not pertain to the underlying purpose of police intervention.
+In other words, we were able to negotiate dismissal of several offenses (misdemeanors and felonies) which did not pertain to the underlying purpose of police intervention.
 The prosecutor and police both agreed that the person did not deserve multiple convictions.
 His wife was also helpful because she admitted that she was complicit and contributed to the physical contact when she obstructed her husband's mobility as he attempted to vacate the residence.
 The final outcome was a plea to the offense of disorderly conduct which was taken under advisement pursuant to MCL 771.1 by the court and dismissed after one (1) year of good behavior.

 Example #2: Our client was pulled over for suspicion of drunk driving.
 He failed the field sobriety tests and tested positive for alcohol on the preliminary breath test (PBT).
 He was arrested.
 The police did an inventory of the vehicle and found a small quantity of marijuana and a "one-hitter" pipe.
 He had a suspended license because of an unpaid traffic ticket and did not have proof of insurance although the vehicle was insured.
 His charges consisted of drunk driving (OWI, .08% or greater), possession of marijuana, possession of narcotics paraphernalia, driving while license suspended and no proof of insurance.